petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 ---
 # Activating Liferay Commerce Enterprise

-Starting with Liferay DXP/Portal 7.3, Commerce ships with all Liferay bundles and Docker containers and does not require separate installation.
+Starting with Liferay DXP/Portal 7.3, Commerce ships with all Liferay bundles and Docker containers doesn't require a separate installation.
 However, to access and use the enterprise features of Commerce, the process differs depending on the DXP version you're running.
 For Liferay DXP 7.4 GA1+, all Commerce modules are enabled by default and ready for use.
 For DXP 7.3 SP3+, Commerce is activated using a [portal property](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/portal-properties.html), while earlier versions use a Commerce license file.
 This property doesn't affect Liferay Portal bundles/images since they don't include the enterprise features.

 ```{important}
 In Liferay 7.4 U48+/GA48+, the portal property for disabling Commerce modules (`enterprise.product.commerce.enabled`) was removed.
 Commerce features are now available and supported for all customers with valid DXP 7.4 subscriptions.
 Disabling Commerce can cause inconsistencies with other Liferay DXP modules.